To live a life that’s fulfilled, fun and sustainable, a strong body and mind are needed.

 What if I’m starting from scratch?

 That’s fine!
-You don’t have to be a runner to get involved.
-You don’t have to be fit, you don’t have to register for an event (although it’d be cool to have a crew at the Melbourne Marathon event on the day) and you don’t have to show up to train at a certain place or time - do it when it suits you.
+You don’t have to be a runner to get involved, you don’t have to be fit and you don’t have to show up to train at a certain place or time - do it when it suits you.

-To get involved, you just have to be a leader that is familiar with the challenge of blending work, life, family and fitness that be willing to commit to a low-stress training program over the next 6 months through to October 10, 2021.
+To get involved, you just have to be a leader that is familiar with the challenge of blending work, life, family and fitness that be willing to commit to a low-stress training program.

 Why do it?